-In recent months, inflation has continued to increase significantly in the U.S. and overseas resulting in rising transportation, wages, and other costs.
+In recent months, high inflation rates in the U.S. and overseas have resulted in increased transportation, wages, and other costs.
 Inflation may generally affect us by increasing our cost of labor, commercial support, manufacturing and clinical trial expenditures.
 Although we do not believe that inflation has had a material impact on our financial position or results of operations to date, if our costs become subject to significant inflationary pressures, we may not be able to fully offset such higher costs with increased revenues.
 Our inability or failure to do so could harm our business, financial condition, and results of operations.